LoongYH-discoverer/App-synthesizer/README.md

 # App-synthesizer
 Inspired by Teenage engineering OP-1 synthesizer.
-Make a ownstudio synthesizer into app for free on App store or Playstore.
+Make a music production studio into app for free on App store or Playstore.

 we will try neon led light style ,may be 2d or 3d , find them on google image